by Bill McBride on 2/08/2016 09:11:00 AM

 This is a key distressed market to follow since Las Vegas has seen the largest price decline of any of the Case-Shiller composite 20 cities.

-GLVAR has been tracking a two-year trend of fewer distressed sales and more traditional home sales, where lenders are not controlling the transaction.
-In January, 9.7 percent of all local sales were short sales – which occur when lenders allow borrowers to sell a home for less than what they owe on the mortgage.
-That’s down from 10 percent in December and 17 percent a year ago.
-Another 9.4 percent of January sales were bank-owned, up from 8 percent in December, but down from 11 percent last year.
+As it has for the past few years, GLVAR reported fewer distressed sales and more traditional home sales, where lenders are not controlling the transaction.
+In January, 7.0 percent of all local sales were short sales – which occur when lenders allow borrowers to sell a home for less than what they owe on the mortgage.
+That’s down from 9.7 percent of all sales one year ago.
+Another 7.9 percent of all January sales were bank-owned, down from 9.4 percent one year ago.

 |Las Vegas: Year-over-year|